xuxiaoooo/FACES/README.md

 ## 📙 Dataset Application

-Our team will work on multi-population, multi-modal big data set acquisition and artificial intelligence methods.=
+Our team will work on multi-population, multi-modal big data set acquisition and artificial intelligence methods.

 For audio/video related data and research, please stay tuned to this code repository.